-STATUTORY REFERENCE THE LAW APPLICABILITY Parent Participation 105 ILCS 5/14-8.02f 23 Ill.
+Statutory Reference The Law Applicability Parent Participation 105 ILCS 5/14-8.02f 23 III.
 Admin.
 Cd.
-226.530 34 CFR 300.505 DISCIPLINE Parents may elect how they would like to receive IEP meeting materials as long as the options include regular mail or picking up the materials at school.
+226.530 34 CFR 300.505 Parents may elect how they would like to receive IEP meeting materials as long as the options include regular mail or picking up the materials at school.
 Implies electronic delivery is permitted.
 Federal regulations provide that a parent may elect to receive notices required for prior written notice, procedural safeguard notices, and due process complaints by electronic mail, if the school makes that option available.
 This law applies to all school districts.
-Suspension or Expulsion 105 ILCS 5/10-22.6(a); 105 ILCS 5/10-22.6(d-5) School boards have the power to expel pupils guilty of gross disobedience or misconduct, including gross disobedience or misconduct perpetuated by electronic means.
+DISCIPLINE Suspension or Expulsion 105 ILCS 5/10- 22.6(a) 105 ILCS 5/10- 22.6(d-5) School boards have the power to expel pupils guilty of gross disobedience or misconduct, including gross disobedience or misconduct perpetuated by electronic means.
 The board may suspend or authorize the superintendent, principal, assistant principal, or dean to suspend a student for not longer than 10 days, or expel a student for a period of time not to exceed 2 years, if: (i) the student has been determined to have made an explicit threat on the Internet website against an employee, personnel, or student; (ii) the Internet website was accessible within the school, or available to third parties who worked or studied on school grounds, at the time the threat was made; and (iii) the threat could reasonably be interpreted as threatening to the safety and security of the individual because of his or her employment status or status as a student.
 This law applies to all school districts.

-Suspension or Expulsion, Cities over 500,000 inhabitants

-The Board of Education has the power to expel, suspend, or subject to the limitations of all policies established or adopted in accordance with the provisions of the School Code, or otherwise discipline any pupil found guilty of gross disobedience, misconduct, or other violation of the by-laws, rules, and regulations, including gross disobedience or misconduct perpetuated by electronic means.
+Statutory Reference The Law Applicability Suspension or Expulsion, Cities over 500,000 inhabitants 105 ILCS 5/34-19 The Board of Education has the power to expel, suspend, or subject to the limitations of all policies established or adopted in accordance with the provisions of the School Code, or otherwise discipline any pupil found guilty of gross disobedience, misconduct, or other violation of the by-laws, rules, and regulations, including gross disobedience or misconduct perpetuated by electronic means.
 This law applies to the Board of Education in cities with a population of over 500,000 inhabitations.

-STATUTORY REFERENCE

-THE LAW

-Student Biometric Information School districts that collect biometric information from students shall adopt policies that require, at a minimum, all of the following: This law applies to all school districts.
-105 ILCS 5/10-20.40; 105 ILCS 5/34-18.34 (i) Written permission from the individual who has legal custody of the student or from the student if he or she has reached the age of 18.
+Statutory Reference The Law Applicability STUDENT INFORMATION Student Biometric Information 105 ILCS 5/10-20.40 School districts that collect biometric information from students shall adopt policies that require, at a minimum, all of the following: This law applies to all school districts.
+105 ILCS 5/34-18.34 (i) Written permission from the individual who has legal custody of the student or from the student if he or she has reached the age of 18. (ii) Discontinuation of use of a student's biometric information upon the student's graduation or withdrawal; or upon receipt in writing a request for discontinuation by the individual who has legal custody of the student or from the student if he or she has reached the age of 18. (iii) Destruction of a student's biometric information within 30 days after the use of the biometric information is discontinued. (iv) The use of biometric information solely for identification or fraud prevention. (v) Prohibition on the sale, lease, or disclosure of biometric information (unless there is consent or disclosure required by court order). (vi) Storage, transmittal and protection of biometric information from disclosure.
+"Biometric information" means any information that is collected through an identification process for individuals based on their unique behavioral or physiological

-APPLICABILITY

-- student or from the student if he or she has reached the age of 18.

-(ii) Discontinuation of use of a student's biometric information upon the student's graduation or withdrawal; or upon receipt in writing a request for discontinuation by the individual who has legal custody of the student or from the student if he or she has reached the age of 18.

-(iii) Destruction of a student's biometric information within 30 days after the use of the biometric information is discontinued.

-(iv) The use of biometric information solely for identification or fraud prevention.

-(v) Prohibition on the sale, lease, or disclosure of biometric information - (unless there is consent or disclosure required by court order).

-(vi) Storage, transmittal and protection of biometric information from disclosure. - "Biometric information" means any information that is collected through an identification process for individuals based on their unique behavioral or physiological characteristics, including fingerprint, hand geometry, voice, or facial recognition or iris or retinal scans.